triblatron/dagui/README.md

   * Allow configurable tab order to increase convenience of using keyboard and accessibility
     * Try to avoid dead-ends such as text areas where tab is interpreted as a tab character
     * Provide a meta-key combination to toggle the interpretation of tab by a control between moving focus and control-specific action
+    * could use alternative to Tab for tab character in text area
+      * simpler
 * Support validation of inputs
   * Provide information on why an input is invalid and highlight the input field
     * tooltip, but avoid too much information